Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 Top 5 Non-Caffeinated Pre-Workout Ingredients

-Whether you’re looking at a caffeinated or non-caffeinated pre-workout supplement, some of the best pre-workout ingredients you need to look for include:
+Whether you’re looking at a caffeinated or caffeine free pre-workout supplement, some of the best pre-workout ingredients you need to look for include:

-An organic compound highly concentrated in muscle tissue, creatine works as precursor fuel for the natural production of ATP energy, a cleaner, more natural energy source than the stimulatory effects of caffeine.
-As a dietary supplement, creatine boosts exercise performance by:[13,14]
+An organic compound highly concentrated in tissue, creatine works as precursor fuel for the natural production of ATP energy, a cleaner, more natural energy source than the stimulatory effects of caffeine.
+As a dietary supplement, it boosts exercise performance by:[13,14]

 - Replenishing exercise-depleted ATP energy